neondatabase/website/content/docs/guides/vercel-postgres-transition-guide.md

 - [The Neon GitHub Integration](https://neon.tech/docs/guides/neon-github-integration) &#8212; connect your project to your repo and build GitHub Actions workflows

 <Admonition type="note">
-[The Neon Vercel Integration](/docs/guides/vercel), which automatically creates a database branch for each preview deployment, is currently only available to direct customers of Neon.
+[The Neon Postgres Previews Integration](/docs/guides/vercel-previews-integration), which automatically creates a database branch for each preview deployment, is currently only available to direct customers of Neon.
 To use this integration, you would have to sign up for a Neon account directly rather than through the Vercel Marketplace.
 </Admonition>

 ### What Vercel Postgres limitations are lifted by the transitions to Neon?